denuoweb/tributePlatform/README.md

-# Tribute Website for [Musician's Name]
+# Tribute Website for Naoto Sekiguchi

 This project is a Single Page Application (SPA) built using the Mountaineer framework for the backend and React for the frontend.
-It features a continuous music player and sections including Home, Art, Dedication, and Login.
+It features a continuous music player and sections including Home, Art, Dedication, and Book.

 ## Prerequisites